oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

   }
 }
 ~~~~~~~~~~~
-{: #example title="Example Illustrating Sub-optimal Use of the ACL Model with a Prefix List"}
+{: #example title="Example Illustrating Sub-optimal Use of the ACL Model with a Prefix List (Message Body)"}

 Such a configuration is suboptimal for both: